 For more information on mic clips, check out my article What Is A Microphone Clip?
 (Physical And Electrical).

 Alternatively, we have shock mounts that work with o-rings or springs rather than elastic bands.
 These shock mount suspensions are much more robust than their elastic band “cradle” counterparts.
 The Rycote Lyre shock mount is a common type of non-elastic band mount.
-Rycote Lyre-type shock mounts are a great choice for shotgun and top address microphones and are often used at the end of boom poles during film production.
+Rycote Lyre-type shock mounts are an excellent choice for shotgun and top address microphones and are often used at the end of boom poles during film production.

 For more info on microphone shock mounts, check out my articles What Is A Microphone Shock Mount And Why Is It Important? and Best Microphone Shock Mounts.